kegrimes/Checksums/README.md

 *NOTE: To run the program, the last argument can either be 8, 16, or 32.
 These are the options for which bit checksum to use for a specific textfile.

 ### Output:
+The results will be printed on the terminal screen as well as written to a textfile called _"output.txt"_.